hpc-carpentry/hpc-carpentry.github.io/pages/governance.md

 HPC Carpentry is a community effort.
 We meet at 13:00 CET and 17:00 EDT on the first and third Thursday of every month to coordinate lesson development efforts, share teaching experiences, and discuss feedback.
-Matters requiring acute executive action are addressed by our Steering Committee, which is also the collective point of contact for The Carpentries proper.
+Matters requiring acute executive action are addressed by our Steering Committee, which is also the official interface between the HPC Carpentry community and The Carpentries Executive Committee and Core Team.

 Unless otherwise specified, the style, governance, and rules of HPC Carpentry default to [The Carpentries Bylaws][carpentries-bylaws].
+Where the two are in conflict, The Carpentries Bylaws take precedence.

 ## Charter of the HPC Carpentry Steering Committee